ROKOLabs/roko-net-api-template/content/Roko.Template.Solution/README.md

 -  Start your application from IDE

 <!--#if(false)-->
-## Installing template manually
+## Installing

-This will create your template for later usage via .NET CLI tools
+The `README.md` file in the parent folder contains instructions for installing the template package.
+This template will be added alongside the others when a corresponding `nupkg` is installed.
+After the installation, this template can be found under the short name `roko-api`.
+Use `dotnet new --list` to check if the template is installed.

+### Installation from file system (debug scenario)
 - In Roko.Template folder, open terminal and run
 - Open terminal in solution root folder and run
 ```